 Globalisation offers businesses of all sizes potential operational benefits and opportunities to expand, but it can also be a source of new and different types of risks.
 Notably, man-made environmental disasters are a top-10 global risk in terms of both likelihood and impact, according to the World Economic Forum’s Global Risks Report 2019.
-It’s more important than ever to take adequate steps to evaluate your company’s environmental exposures and establish a bespoke insurance program to minimise the impact of pollution and environmental damage.
+So it’s more important than ever to take adequate steps to evaluate your company’s environmental risks and establish a customised insurance program to minimise the impact of pollution and environmental damage.

-Depending on the nature and geographic reach of your business, managing environmental risk can be a complex task.
-To help you get started in evaluating your environmental exposures and associated insurance requirements, here are five questions to ask yourself.
+Depending on the nature and geographic reach of your business, managing environmental risk can be a highly complex task.
+To help you get started in evaluating and strengthening your environmental insurance and services, here are five questions to ask yourself.

-While a comprehensive environmental risk insurance program should cover all your facilities, you should also evaluate where you may face the greatest exposures; where do your operations have the potential to cause pollution or environmental damage and, which regional environmental legislation poses potential compliance risks?
+While a comprehensive environmental risk program should cover all your facilities, you should also evaluate where you may face the greatest risks.
+Which operations have the potential to cause environmental damage and which regional regulations pose compliance risks?

-Environmental compliance requirements vary widely across the globe, as do minimum mandated insurance levels covering pollution or environmental damage.
-Failure to meet requirements in one region can also have financial, operational, and reputational consequences elsewhere.
-Understanding local operational guidance and legislation is critical to remain compliant worldwide.
-You should ensure your insurer can provide comprehensive geographic expertise, including local specialists to help you meet the specific compliance and insurance requirements.
+Environmental compliance requirements vary widely across the globe, as do minimum mandated insurance levels for environmental damage.
+Furthermore, the failure to meet requirements in one region can also have financial, operational, and reputational consequences elsewhere.
+Understanding local operational rules is critical to remaining compliant worldwide.
+Make sure your insurer can provide deep and wide geographic expertise, including on-the-ground local specialists to help you meet regional compliance and insurance requirements.

-It’s important to know about the historic use of your sites and facilities so you can identify potential contamination caused by a previous owner.
-It is also important to understand the extent of any environmental liability which may have been passed to you in Sale and Purchase Agreements when acquiring new facilities or businesses.
-Your environmental risk management program should account for the risk of your business being held liable for legacy contamination and the associated liability.
+It’s important to learn about the historic use of your sites and facilities—so you can identify potential contamination caused by a previous owner.
+Your environmental risk management program should account for the fact your business could be held liable for such legacy contamination.

 Reducing damage, minimising costs, and managing claims after an incident has occurred are just part of any comprehensive environmental loss-control program.
-The most important steps however are to evaluate your operations, analyse specific projects, and determine actions that can reduce environmental risks.
-Find an insurance company that can help you understand local environmental regulations and provide access to dedicated experts to strengthen your ability to prevent pollution incidents or environmental damage in the first place.
+The most important step is to evaluate your operations, analyse specific projects, and determine actions that can reduce environmental risks.
+Find an insurance company that can help you understand local environmental regulations and provide access to engineers and other experts to strengthen your ability to prevent environmental damage in the first place.